wrwrwr/side-effects-safe/README.md

 * `pureFuncs`

-    Calls to functions from this list should be safe to drop if the return value is not used (unless you use some nasty overriding).
+    Calls to functions from this list should be safe to drop if the return value is not used (unless you do some nasty overriding).

 * `pureFuncsWithUnusualException`